-We do not know of any matters that may come before the Annual Meeting other than the election of our board of directors, the approval of the compensation of our named executive officers and the ratification of our independent registered public accounting firm.
+We do not know of any matters that may come before the Annual Meeting other than the election of our Class I directors, the approval, on an advisory basis, of the compensation of our named executive officers and the ratification of our independent registered public accounting firm.
 If any other matters are properly presented at the Annual Meeting, the persons named in the accompanying proxy intend to vote, or otherwise act, in accordance with their judgment on the matter.